jp-fosterson/pandoc-novel/README.md

     cd pandoc-novel
     make

-This will build two targets `out/example.epub` and `out/example.pdf`.
+This will build three targets `out/example.epub`, `out/example.pdf`, and `example-ms.pdf`.
 Open them in your favorite viewers.

 If you're on macOS  `make view-epub` will attempt to build the `epub` target and open the file in [Calibre's](https://calibre-ebook.com) ebook viewer component (without actually adding the book to your library).
 Likewise `make view-pdf` will build the `pdf` target and open it with the default PDF viewer (probably `Preview`).
 If you're not on macOS, you can edit these targets in the `Makefile` to open the documents in your favorite viewers.